 Newcastle Museum is an accessible, vibrant centre where there are always things to do, see and learn.
 Aside from the permanent exhibitions on display, there are also a range of unique exhibitions to check out.
-This weekend is your last chance to see Colour, an exhibition developed by Questacon – the National Science and Technology Centre.
-While you’re there make sure you also explore 1X4, an exhibition where each object tells four distinct stories, on display until the end of May.
+Don't miss The Castanet Club: an exhibition you can dance to!, a bright and colourful exhibition that has recently been extended until mid-November for those of us who missed out on seeing it before lockdown.

 Across Hunter Street is the magnificent Civic Theatre, the heart and soul of live performance in Newcastle.
 From theatre, dance and film to comedy and live music, the theatre regularly plays host to a variety of events.
 Housed in the same building is the Playhouse, an intimate multi-purpose theatre for smaller live performance events and the popular Civic Cinema.
-While you’re here enjoy a drink at Civic Bar or a bite to eat at the Civic Digest.
+While you’re here enjoy a drink and a bite to eat at at the Civic Theatre Cafe.

 Sitting behind Civic Theatre is Newcastle City Hall, a heritage listed building located off King Street.
 While you can often find corporate functions and weddings here, it’s also a popular venue for music and speaking events.
-Appreciate the grandeur of this magnificent building while enjoying events like Civic Comedy Club or The Humble Lecture.
+Appreciate the grandeur of this magnificent building while enjoying upcoming events like The War on 2021 and Julia Jacklin.

 Opposite City Hall is Civic Park, home to the Vietnam and WW1 War memorials and the Captain Cook Memorial Fountain.
 Civic Park is a beautiful green space ideal for a picnic, and also home to the monthly Olive Tree Market held on the first Saturday of each month.

 Newcastle Art Gallery is located next door, the city’s major cultural institution for the visual arts.
 With high quality exhibitions, public programs and events, the Art Gallery is well worth a visit for those with a passion and curiosity for the visual arts.
-Upcoming exhibitions include RACHEL MILNE: Nest and WARWAR: The Art of Torres Strait.
+Upcoming exhibitions include INSTRUMENTAL CAUSE and THE ART OF PROTEST.

 Aside from the ample food and drink options in the area, the Civic precinct is home to some pretty amazing architecture.
-Make sure you check out NUspace, the University of Newcastle’s innovative city campus, and Kingsley, the soon to be opened 5-star hotel bringing a new level of luxury to Newcastle.
+Make sure you check out NUspace, the University of Newcastle’s innovative city campus, and Kingsley, the new 5-star hotel bringing a new level of luxury to Newcastle.
 Finish your day with a wander down Darby St to make the most of the many cafes, restaurants, bars and eclectic retailers.